dhis2/push-analytics/DOCKERHUB.md

 The easiest way to get familiar with the Push Analytics Service is to start running it locally using [Docker Compose](https://docs.docker.com/compose/install/).
 As mentioned before, the Push Analytics Service is meant to be deployed alongside a DHIS2 Core instance, so it makes sense to add both as a service in a Docker Compose file.
-An [example for a fully functioning setup](https://github.com/dhis2/push-analytics/blob/master/docker-compose.yml) can be found in the `e2e` dir of the repo.
+An [example for a fully functioning setup](https://github.com/dhis2/push-analytics/blob/master/docker-compose.yml) can be found in the root dir of the repo.

 It is advisable to create a `.env` file (and add this to `.gitignore`) to populate all the required environment variables.

 # License